danilodaraujo/PORTFOLIO-DS/README.md

 # Data Science Portfolio by Danilo Araujo
 ***
-This is a compilation of **data science** projects.
+This is a work in progress portfolio of **data science** projects.
 The projects are listed by their objectives (Data cleaning, Exploratory data analysis, Machine learning, etc) and have been summarized on Rpubs reports.

 If you want more information about me or want to get in touch, feel free to message me on [Linkedin](www.linkedin.com/in/danilodaraujo).